 Before You Decide…

-To ensure the most natural looking results, Dr. Alexander will recommend the procedure that most appropriately matches your needs and to offer realistic expectations for post-surgery outcomes.
+To ensure the most natural looking results, Dr. Alexander and Dr. Kaplan will recommend the procedure that most appropriately matches your needs and to offer realistic expectations for post-surgery outcomes.

 Breast size and shape are important, so be honest and open about your expectations when talking with your surgeon.
 Implant type and size will be determined not just on your desire but as importantly on your breast anatomy, skin elasticity and body type.